EnKrypt/arvind.io/src/pages/posts/amateurs-spending-guide-to-playing-rock-music-in-india/index.md

 They're not bad for recording or practicing, but you're probably not going to take them along to play live.
 Depending on your needs, you might be fine even if you don't buy the super expensive ones, as long as you know that the feel of playing (and listening to an extent) won't be the same as an acoustic setup.

 **Acoustic Drum Kits** are no joke to buy and maintain.
 I would recommend against buying those particular kits that come with shells, hardware and cymbals all as a set, because they usually skimp out on one or more of those units, and the ones that don't will cost you more than if you bought them separately (some manufacturers will give you shells plus hardware in the set without the cymbals, and those might be fine).
-I will split them further into different sections for readability.
+I'll split them further into different sections for readability.

--   **Shells** are not as hard to acquire, but they aren't always cheap either.
+*   **Shells** are not as hard to acquire, but they aren't always cheap either.
 If you buy good ones, you'll have the advantage of them coming with decent drum heads to start playing with.
 While a lot of drummers would say that you can make cheap shells sound amazing by just changing heads and tuning, there are some differences you should research about.
 While negligible, Maple vs Poplar wood has some effect on tone for eg, and the entry level compared to more expensive shells from Pearl, Tama or Mapex will sound different.

--   **Drum heads**: Buy Evans, Remo, or Aquarian.
+*   **Drum heads**: Buy Evans, Remo, or Aquarian.
 Research to figure out whether you want coated, hydraulic, double ply, etc.

--   **Hardware**: You don't necessarily have to go for the expensive stuff, but don't cheap out either, else you'll get cymbal stands that are shaky and fall, or boom arms that won't take the weight of the cymbal.
+*   **Hardware**: You don't necessarily have to go for the expensive stuff, but don't cheap out either, else you'll get cymbal stands that are shaky and fall, or boom arms that won't take the weight of the cymbal.
 If you're confident enough, you could even try DIY for hardware.
 Low quality bass pedals will limit you from playing fast and strain your feet out faster, so I'd recommend prioritizing your hardware budget there first.

--   **Cymbals** are an absolute nightmare to buy as an Indian drummer (Apart from the shitty brass ones that I will pretend do not exist).
+*   **Cymbals** are an absolute nightmare to buy as an Indian drummer (Apart from the shitty brass ones that I will pretend do not exist).
 They're ridiculously expensive to buy new, and given how few people are buying in the first place, you'd go for months at a time before finding a good deal on a used one.

     I've done the math and figured out that it would actually be cheaper to fly to a different country, buy a single high end cymbal there and bring it back.
 This price difference becomes smaller as the cymbal gets cheaper, but believe it or not, people I know who play drums but also have to go abroad often for reasons, end up doing just this.